Skip To Main Content

 McKinney-Vento (Homeless)

-McKinney-Vento eligible children are those who lack a fixed, regular and adequate nighttime abode.
+Students who are eligible under the McKinney-Vento Education Act are eligible children who lack a fixed, regular, and adequate nighttime residence.
 In general, children or youth living in motels, transitional housing, shelters, the street, cars, abandoned buildings, and other inadequate accommodations may be considered eligible for McKinney-Vento services.

 Who are they?